Canonical connection on a class of Riemannian almost product manifolds: Canonical connection on a Riemannian almost product -manifold whose curvature tensor is a Rie man nian -ten sor

+Let $\nn$ is a natural connection on a Riemannian almost product manifold $(M,P,g)$.
+Then the latter equality and $\nn g=0$ imply

+For the curvature tensor $R'$ the condition \eqref{2.11} is valid.
+Then $R'$ is a Riemannian $P$-tensor if the conditions \eqref{2.12} and \eqref{2.13} are satisfy for $R'$, too.
+Since $\nn P=0$ for the natural connection $\nn$ then \eqref{2.13} is valid.
+The condition \eqref{2.12} for $R'$ is satisfied according to \eqref{44''} if and only if the following equality is valid

-This leads to the following \begin{lem} The curvature tensor for the natural connection $\nn$ with a torsion $T$ on a Riemannian almost product manifold is a Riemannian $P$-ten\-sor iff \eqref{5.1} is valid. $\Box$ \end{lem}
+Now, let us consider the case when $(M,P,g)$ belongs to the class $\W_3$. \begin{prop} If the curvature tensor of the canonical connection $\n'$ on a Riemannian almost product $\W_3$-manifold $(M,P,g)$ is a Riemannian $P$-tensor, then the following identity for the torsion $T$ of $\n'$ is valid